danielholmes/coc-base-analyser/README.md

  - Generalise getAnalysisByClanCodePlayerIdAndLayout and getVillageByClanCodePlayerIdAndLayout . scalatic "Or" class might work well for error conditions
+   - error texts in summary should be converted to json
+   - error texts in html should be in small error html wrapper page

  - Rule naming handling overhaul - to benefit war bases summary
  - Explicit connection to supercell down error - unreliable, please try again later, etc